 In determining the quarterly provision for income taxes, the Company used the annual effective tax rate applied to year-to-date income.
 The Company's annual estimated effective tax rate differs from the statutory rate primarily as a result of state taxes, permanent differences, and changes in the Company's valuation allowance.
-The income tax effects of unusual or infrequent items, including a change in the valuation allowance as a result of a change in judgment regarding the realizability of deferred tax assets are excluded from the estimated annual effective tax rate and are required to be discretely recognized in the interim period in which they occur.
+The income tax effects of unusual or infrequent items including a change in the valuation allowance as a result of a change in judgment regarding the realizability of deferred tax assets are excluded from the estimated annual effective tax rate and are required to be discretely recognized in the interim period they occur.

 The Company has historically maintained a valuation allowance against deferred tax assets and reported only minimal current state tax expense.
-The Company recorded an income tax expense of approximately \$25,000 and income tax expense of \$5,000 for the three months ended March 31, 2022 and 2021 respectively.
-The Company expects to maintain a valuation allowance on current year remaining net deferred tax assets by year-end due to historical operating losses.
+For the three and six months ended June 30, 2022, the Company recorded income tax expense of approximately

+\$160,000 and \$185,000 respectively.
+The Company expects to maintain a valuation allowance on current year remaining net deferred tax assets by yearend due to historical operating losses.